-V. Concentration Ratios of Exports and Imports
+5. Concentration Ratios of Exports and Imports

-Bangladesh export has the highest concentration ratio (0.37 in 2010 increased from 0.33 in 1972-80) among the seven important comparator nations (Fig.6).
-This reflects relative vulnerability of its export sector indicating the need for product diversification in the export basket.
-This would help reduce its risk out of instability and uncertainty in global trade.
-Concentration ratio of comparator countries ranges from 0.22 in case of Pakistan and Srilanka to 0.14 in case of India and Vietnam, 0.11 in case of China and 0.08 in case of USA(Fig.7).
-Import concentration ratio of Bangladesh is relatively low and as low as 0.09 in 2006-10 decreased from 0.12 in 1972-80 and comparable with almost all countries of South Asia.
-Thus import is relatively diversified in Bangladesh(Fig.8).
+Bangladesh export as indicted in Fig.5, has high concentration ratio (0.37 in 2006-10 increased from 0.33 in 1972-80).
+Its concentration ratio is the highest among the seven important comparator nations (Fig.6).
+This reflects relative vulnerability of its export sector.
+This indicates the need for product diversification in the export basket.
+Concentration ratio of comparator countries ranges from 0.22 in case of Pakistan and Srilanka to 0.14 in case of India and Vietnam, 0.11 in case of China and 0.08 in case of USA(Fig.6).
+Import concentration ratio of Bangladesh